Judge blasts lawyer for using AI after he cited ‘entirely fictitious’ cases

 They appealed the matter to the first-tier tribunal, but the application was dismissed by a judge who “did not accept that the appellants were the targets of adverse attention” from MS-13.

 It was then appealed to the Upper Tribunal, with Mr Rahman acting as their barrister.
-During the hearing, he argued that the judge had failed to adequately assess credibility, made an error of law in assessing documentary evidence, and a failure to consider the impact of internal relocation.
+During the hearing, he argued that the judge had failed to adequately assess credibility, made an error of law in assessing documentary evidence, and failed to consider the impact of internal relocation.

 However, these claims were similarly rejected by Judge Mark Blundell, who dismissed the appeal and ruled that “nothing said by Mr Rahman orally or in writing establishes an error of law on the part of the judge”.

-However, in a postscript under the judgement, Judge Blundell made reference to “significant problems” that had arisen from the appeal, regarding Mr Rahman’s legal research.
+However, in a postscript under the judgment, Judge Blundell made reference to “significant problems” that had arisen from the appeal, regarding Mr Rahman’s legal research.

 Of the 12 authorities cited in the appeal, the judge discovered upon reading that some did not even exist, and that others “did not support the propositions of law for which they were cited in the grounds”.

-Upon investigating this, he found that Mr Rahman appeared “unfamiliar” with legal search engines, and as “consistently unable to grasp” where to direct the judge in the cases he had cited.
+Upon investigating this, he found that Mr Rahman appeared “unfamiliar” with legal search engines and was “consistently unable to grasp” where to direct the judge in the cases he had cited.

 Mr Rahman said that he had used “various websites” to conduct his research, with the judge noting that one of the cases cited had recently been wrongly deployed by ChatGPT in another legal case.